canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 - Your environment supports IPv6.
 - Network infrastructure, such as routers, firewalls, and DNS, are configured to handle IPv6 traffic.
-- Any underlying infrastructure (e.g., cloud providers, bare metal setups) must be IPv6-compatible.
+- Any underlying infrastructure (e.g. cloud providers, bare metal setups) must be IPv6-compatible.

 ## Setting Up an IPv6-Only Cluster